Alliance for an Energy Efficient Economy (AEEE) presents

 With India’s energy demand set to double, prioritising efficiency is vital for Viksit Bharat 2047.
 This session explores policy frameworks to achieve energy independence and avoid fiscal strain, aiming to unlock capital for broader economic growth, investments, and social development.

-This session will examine how market-based instruments such as CCTS, cooperative approaches under Article 6.2, the new India–Japan JCM established through the August 2025 Memorandum of Cooperation, CBAM effect and voluntary markets can promote energy efficiency.
-It will explore how these mechanisms can create demand, motivate stakeholders and accelerate efficient, low-carbon growth.
+The session will examine how market-based instruments such as CCTS, cooperative approaches under Article 6.2, India–Japan MoC on Joint Crediting Mechanism (JCM), Carbon Border Adjustment Mechanism (CBAM) effect and voluntary markets can promote energy efficiency.
+It will explore how these mechanisms can create demand, strengthen M&V, motivate stakeholders and accelerate efficient, low-carbon growth.

 This panel will discuss why strengthening sub-national actors with dedicated budgets, robust institutional systems, and a skilled pool of EE cadre/experts is essential for advancing energy efficiency.
 State representatives and experts will share insights on the impact and role of empowered insitutions in enhancing policy delivery and deepening state-level action, underscoring the critical role of subnational leadership in driving sustainable, scalable energy savings.